Importance/ Benefit of eggs in diet.

 8

-• They are relatively cheap.
+• Cost-Effective: They are relatively inexpensive.

 Nutritional Benefits:

-• Eggs are one of the only foods that contain naturally occurring vitamin D.
+• Eggs naturally contain vitamin D.

 The following two tabs change content below.